jamaalroach/GithubPage/content/about.md

 ## This Site

-~~Mostly, I'll be writing about solving problems you didn't know you had or won't ever have since you're not using Windows 10.~~ My current **focus** is on creating stuff with R (SNA, NLP, DataViz, Maps, Publishing/Writing/Blogging) --- including this very kind of code-centric reporting / blogging as demonstrated with this website ---, and thereby exploring/prototyping the potential of R, RStudio, and Markdown/Blogdown/Bookdown based workflows for **replication-friendly, data-driven, <a href="https://en.wikipedia.org/wiki/Free_and_open-source_software" target="_blank">FOSS</a>-based Open Science**.
+~~Mostly, I'll be writing about solving problems you didn't know you had or won't ever have since you're not using Windows 10.~~ My current **focus** is on creating stuff with R (SNA, NLP, DataViz, Maps, Publishing/Writing/Blogging) --- including this very kind of code-centric reporting / blogging as demonstrated with this website ---, and thereby exploring/prototyping the potential of R, RStudio, and Markdown/Blogdown/Bookdown based workflows for **replication-friendly, data-driven, <a href="https://en.wikipedia.org/wiki/Free_and_open-source_software" target="_blank">FOSS</a>-based Open Science** - academic or not.

 ## Projects